1801BM1/cpu11/vm1/readme.md

 - asynchronous Verilog HDL model, is as close as possible to the original gate-level schematics.
 In practice can be used for modeling purposes only, because processor contains latches (note, it differs from flip-flop), those work in non-reliable fashion on synchronous FPGAs.
-Also model does not contain line delays, in some simulating environment it can be very critical.
+Also model does not contain gate and line delays, in some simulating environment it can be very critical.
 Nonetheless, this model is included in package as demo of closest possible approximation to the original die.
-May not be synthesizable with some tools, simulation only.
+May be not synthesizable with some tools, simulation only.

 #### \hdl\syn
-- synchronous Verilog HDL model, the frontend bus is Q-Bus, requires extra high frequency clock line to operate, does not contain latches and can be synthesized for synchronous FPGAs.
+- synchronous Verilog HDL model, the frontend bus is Q-Bus, does not contain latches and can be synthesized for synchronous FPGAs.
 All internal and external timings are exactly the same as in asynchronous original model with precision to half period of high frequency clock.
-This model can be used to build in-board replacement of real 1801BM1 chip
+This model can be used to build in-socket replacement of real 1801BM1 chip

 #### \hdl\wbc
 - synchronous Wishbone compatible version of 1801BM1 synchronous core, uses single clock,